An equivariant deformation retraction of the Thurston spine: Introduction

-\textbf{The Steinberg module and the Thurston Spine} The ``thick'' part, $\mathcal{T}_{g}^{\epsilon_{M}}$, of $\mathcal{T}_{g}$ is defined to be the set of all points of $\mathcal{T}_{g}$ corresponding to surfaces with injectivity radius greater than or equal to a specific constant called the Margulis constant $\epsilon_{M}$.
-The Margulis constant has many important geometric and algebraic properties; for example, when $f_{\mathrm{sys}}$ is less than or equal to $\epsilon_{M}$, it follows from Margulis's Lemma that the systoles are pairwise disjoint.
-It was shown in \cite{Harer} that Harvey's complex of curves $\mathcal{C}_{g}$ is a simplicial complex homotopy equivalent to an infinite wedge of spheres of dimension $2g-2$.
-It is known, \cite{Ivanov2002}, that $\partial\mathcal{T}_{g}^{\epsilon_{M}}$ is $\Gamma_{g}$-equivariantly homotopy equivalent to $\mathcal{C}_{g}$.\\
+\textbf{The Steinberg module and the Thurston Spine.} The ``thick'' part, $\mathcal{T}_{g}^{\epsilon_{M}}$, of $\mathcal{T}_{g}$ is defined to be the set of all points of $\mathcal{T}_{g}$ corresponding to surfaces with injectivity radius greater than or equal to the Margulis constant, denoted by $\epsilon_{M}\simeq 0.2629$ \cite{MargulisConstant}.
+The Margulis constant has many important geometric and algebraic properties; for example, when $f_{\mathrm{sys}}$ is less than or equal to $\epsilon_{M}$, it follows from the Margulis lemma that the systoles are pairwise disjoint.
+It was shown in \cite{Harer} that Harvey's complex of curves $\mathcal{C}_{g}$ is homotopy equivalent to an infinite wedge of spheres of dimension $2g-2$.
+It is known, \cite{Ivanov2002}, that $\partial\mathcal{T}_{g}^{\epsilon_{M}}$ is mapping class group-equivariantly homotopy equivalent to $\mathcal{C}_{g}$.\\

-The Steinberg module of the mapping class group is defined to be the reduced homology group $\tilde{H}_{2g-2}\bigl(\mathcal{C}_{g};\mathbb{Z}\bigr)$.
+The Steinberg module of the mapping class group is defined to be the homology group $H_{2g-2}\bigl(\mathcal{C}_{g};\mathbb{Z}\bigr)$.
 As there is a simplicial action of the mapping class group on the complex of curves, the Steinberg module inherits the structure of a mapping class group-module. \\